Ion Beauchamp Butler Tower DSC, RN

 Convoy HX 32.

-This convoy departed Halifax on 2 April 1940 for Liverpool where it arrived on 17 April.
+This convoy departed Halifax on 2 April 1940.

 On departure from Halifax the convoy was escorted by the battleship HMS Malaya (Capt.
 I.B.B.
 Tower, DSC, RN) and the destroyers HMCS Restigouche (Lt.Cdr.
 H.N.
 Lay, RCN), HMCS St. Laurent (Lt.Cdr.
 H.G. de Wolf, RCN) and HMCS Saguenay (Cdr.
 G.R.
 Miles, RCN).

-The Canadian destroyers parted company with the convoy on 3 April and then returned to Halifax.
+The other two Canadian destroyers were to part company with the convoy around 1800Q/3 and then return to Halifax.

-HMS Malaya parted company with the convoy on 14 April 1940 after she had been joined by the destroyers HMS Wakeful (Cdr.
+HMS Malaya Then parted company with the after she had been joined by the destroyers HMS Wakeful (Cdr.
 R.L.
 Fisher, RN) and HMS Whitshed (Cdr.
 E.R.
 Conder, RN).
-They proceeded to Plymouth arriving there on 15 April 1940.
+They proceeded to Plymouth arriving there around 0700A/15.

 15 Apr 1940 (position 0.00, 0.00)